 - Pisa – Home of the fabled leaning tower

 - Sicily- The largest Island in the Mediterranean sea

 1. Cinque Terre

 Top tourist attraction in Italy Cinque Terre is a collection of 5 timeless fishing villages situated in the northwest region of the country.
 These colourful villages rise seamlessly from the rugged cliffs to create a sense of drama that will leave you speechless.
-Listed as a UNESCO world heritage site, Cinque Terre’s five villages Riomaggiore, Manarola, Corniglia, Vernazza and Monterosso offer one of the best experience in Italy.
+Listed as a UNESCO world heritage site, Cinque Terre’s five villages Riomaggiore, Manarola, Corniglia, Vernazza and Monterosso offer one of the best experiences in Italy.

 How to reach Cinque Terre?

 Though Cinque Terre isn’t as isolated as it used to be, it’s location does pose a few challenges with accessibility.
 The ideal way to travel around these villages is by train.
 It’s not only the easiest way to visit all the five villages; it’s also the most economical option.
 Take the Cinque Terre express that runs between La Spezia Centrale and Levanto and connects all the five villages of Cinque Terre.

 3 to 4 days is ideal to cover Cinque Terre

 Read Lonely Planet’s guide to Cinque Terre villages to know more.